A comparison: All You Need To Know About Moringa Leaves and Moringa Oil

 Moringa leaf powder not only provides nutritional value, but also has been used in traditional medical systems for years to treat skin infections, psoriasis, pimples, anemia, anxiety, bronchitis, chest congestion, asthma, swelling, headaches, conjunctivitis, diarrhea, joint pain and intestinal worms — just to name a few.

-Moringa oil has also been gaining popularity for its uses in beauty and medicine.
-These benefits were well-known to ancient Indian medical practitioners, who used the oil to treat various ailments.
+The Moringa seed oil benefits were well-known to ancient Indian medical practitioners, who used the oil to treat various ailments.
 This oil has also been used for several millennia in skin and hair care products.
 Moringa oil has been documented in ancient Indian and Egyptian scriptures as something used in cooking, for medicines, for beauty treatments, and even for embalmment.

 Research has shown that cold-pressed Moringa oil retains all its beneficial qualities and is the best way to prepare the product for use.
 The seed kernels have a high amount of oil content, with oleic acid being the main fatty acid present.
 This puts Moringa oil on par with olive oil and just as good for cardiovascular diseases.
 Moringa oil also contains monounsaturated fatty acids , which are considered beneficial for the cardiovascular system.
 With high amounts of proteins rich in sulfated amino acids, sterols and tocopherols, Moringa oil is rich in minerals and vitamins, making it a nutritious and healthy edible oil.